 A major threat

-In the wrong place, they are a major threat to our ecosystems, land and farms.
-They compete with native plants and animals for sunlight and water, and can severely alter natural landscapes.
+In the wrong place, these conifers are a major threat to New Zealand's ecosystems, land and farms.
+Their seeds can be blown many kilometres by wind, and have spread into areas such as farmland, the high country (including above the native bush line), and public conservation land.
+Seedlings quickly infest an area.
+If they aren't removed, these wilding conifer trees compete with native plants and animals for sunlight and water, and can severely alter natural landscapes.

 Controlling the spread of wilding conifers is important if we're to protect our ecosystems, iconic landscapes and farms.
 Control will also help with water conservation.

 The National Wilding Conifer Control Programme aims to prevent the spread of these tree pests and to progressively remove them from much of the land already invaded.

 The Right tree in the right place: The New Zealand wilding conifer management strategy 2015-2030 provides the framework for this programme.

 MPI, the Department of Conservation, and Land Information New Zealand are leading the work, with support from other central and local government agencies.
 Forestry and farming industries, landowners, researchers and communities are also providing support.

 More government funding to help

 It's estimated about $11 million is spent each year on wilding conifer control nationwide.
 In May 2016, the government pledged an extra $16 million over 4 years for the first phase of a national control programme.
 The new funding will be used to tackle wilding conifers in the highest priority areas.